DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 ---

+# Chapter 9: Investigator Roundtable Who Benefits

-# Chapter 9: Investigator Roundtable: Who Benefits?
+### Chapter 9: Investigator Roundtable: Who Benefits?

 *Six months into their investigation, the four researchers reconvened in Elena's therapy office after hours.
 The walls were covered with flowcharts, timelines, and connection maps that looked more like a detective's murder board than academic research.
 They had traced the systematic dismantling of community structures, but the question that haunted them was becoming unavoidable: Was this intentional?*